marinasundstrom/AccessControl/docs/configuration.md

 That is mainly done in through the .NET Configuration infrastructure, and settings are set in the ```appsettings.json``` files.

+## Prerequisites
+In order to get going you need to set up the following external services:

+* Azure IoT Hub
+* Azure Notification Hub
+* Azure Event Hub

 ## Development environment

 ### Source control